 Council on 9 September 2020 approved the tender for the upgrade of the L’Estrange Sporting Amenities.

 Cooper Commercial Constructions has been appointed by Council for the upgrade works of the L’Estrange Sporting Amenities.
-Construction will commence in October 2020 and will be completed in June 2021.
+Construction commenced late 2020 and will be completed in summer 2021/22.

 The project aims to provide improved facilities for the community and sporting clubs and will include: